biopragmatics/oquat/docs/unknowns/source/envo.md

 # envo

-## `ADL` (1)
+## `ADL`

+There are 1 usages of `ADL` in `envo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ADL)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ADL).

 | curie   |   usages | nodes                                                                                                                                                                                                                                                                                                                          |
 |---------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | ADL:FTT |      200 | [ENVO:00000003](http://purl.obolibrary.org/obo/ENVO_00000003), [ENVO:00000004](http://purl.obolibrary.org/obo/ENVO_00000004), [ENVO:00000005](http://purl.obolibrary.org/obo/ENVO_00000005), [ENVO:00000006](http://purl.obolibrary.org/obo/ENVO_00000006), [ENVO:00000007](http://purl.obolibrary.org/obo/ENVO_00000007), ... |

-## `ENVOC` (1)
+## `ENVOC`

+There are 1 usages of `ENVOC` in `envo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ENVOC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ENVOC).

 | curie    |   usages | nodes                                                         |
 |----------|----------|---------------------------------------------------------------|
 | ENVOC:nm |        1 | [ENVO:00000338](http://purl.obolibrary.org/obo/ENVO_00000338) |

-## `GEMINA` (2)
+## `GEMINA`

+There are 2 usages of `GEMINA` in `envo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GEMINA)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GEMINA).

 | curie     |   usages | nodes                                                                                                                                                                                                                                                      |
 |-----------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | GEMINA:ag |        4 | [ENVO:02000000](http://purl.obolibrary.org/obo/ENVO_02000000), [ENVO:02000001](http://purl.obolibrary.org/obo/ENVO_02000001), [ENVO:02000002](http://purl.obolibrary.org/obo/ENVO_02000002), [ENVO:02000003](http://purl.obolibrary.org/obo/ENVO_02000003) |
 | GEMINA:ls |        1 | [ENVO:00000338](http://purl.obolibrary.org/obo/ENVO_00000338)                                                                                                                                                                                              |

-## `GOC` (1)
+## `GOC`

+There are 1 usages of `GOC` in `envo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC).

 | curie         |   usages | nodes                                                                                                                        |
 |---------------|----------|------------------------------------------------------------------------------------------------------------------------------|
 | GOC:TermGenie |        2 | [ENVO:08000001](http://purl.obolibrary.org/obo/ENVO_08000001), [ENVO:08000002](http://purl.obolibrary.org/obo/ENVO_08000002) |

-## `Gemina` (1)
+## `Gemina`

+There are 1 usages of `Gemina` in `envo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Gemina)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Gemina).

 | curie     |   usages | nodes                                                         |
 |-----------|----------|---------------------------------------------------------------|
 | Gemina:ls |        1 | [ENVO:02000035](http://purl.obolibrary.org/obo/ENVO_02000035) |

-## `INTERNAS` (1)
+## `INTERNAS`

+There are 1 usages of `INTERNAS` in `envo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20INTERNAS)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20INTERNAS).

 | curie        |   usages | nodes                                                                                                                        |
 |--------------|----------|------------------------------------------------------------------------------------------------------------------------------|
 | INTERNAS:WS2 |        2 | [ENVO:01001499](http://purl.obolibrary.org/obo/ENVO_01001499), [ENVO:01001500](http://purl.obolibrary.org/obo/ENVO_01001500) |

-## `IPCC` (1)
+## `IPCC`

+There are 1 usages of `IPCC` in `envo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20IPCC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20IPCC).

 | curie                                         |   usages | nodes                                                         |
 |-----------------------------------------------|----------|---------------------------------------------------------------|
 | IPCC:http://www.ipcc.ie/infoblanketbogfs.html |        1 | [ENVO:00000511](http://purl.obolibrary.org/obo/ENVO_00000511) |

-## `NM` (1)
+## `NM`

+There are 1 usages of `NM` in `envo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NM)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NM).

 | curie   |   usages | nodes                                                                                                                                                                                                                                                                                                                          |
 |---------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | NM:nm   |       14 | [ENVO:00000144](http://purl.obolibrary.org/obo/ENVO_00000144), [ENVO:00000568](http://purl.obolibrary.org/obo/ENVO_00000568), [ENVO:00000569](http://purl.obolibrary.org/obo/ENVO_00000569), [ENVO:00000570](http://purl.obolibrary.org/obo/ENVO_00000570), [ENVO:00000571](http://purl.obolibrary.org/obo/ENVO_00000571), ... |

-## `PATOC` (1)
+## `PATOC`

+There are 1 usages of `PATOC` in `envo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PATOC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PATOC).

 | curie     |   usages | nodes                                                                                                                                                                                                                                                                                                                          |
 |-----------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | PATOC:cjm |        5 | [ENVO:00006776](http://purl.obolibrary.org/obo/ENVO_00006776), [ENVO:00009001](http://purl.obolibrary.org/obo/ENVO_00009001), [ENVO:00009002](http://purl.obolibrary.org/obo/ENVO_00009002), [ENVO:00009003](http://purl.obolibrary.org/obo/ENVO_00009003), [ENVO:00009004](http://purl.obolibrary.org/obo/ENVO_00009004), ... |

-## `URL` (1)
+## `URL`

+There are 1 usages of `URL` in `envo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20URL)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20URL).

 | curie                                      |   usages | nodes                                                         |
 |--------------------------------------------|----------|---------------------------------------------------------------|
 | URL:http://aims.fao.org/aos/agrovoc/c_5998 |        1 | [ENVO:01000404](http://purl.obolibrary.org/obo/ENVO_01000404) |

-## `USGS` (1)
+## `USGS`

+There are 1 usages of `USGS` in `envo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20USGS)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20USGS).

 | curie     |   usages | nodes                                                                                                                                                                                                                                                                                                                          |
 |-----------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | USGS:SDTS |      182 | [ENVO:00000011](http://purl.obolibrary.org/obo/ENVO_00000011), [ENVO:00000016](http://purl.obolibrary.org/obo/ENVO_00000016), [ENVO:00000019](http://purl.obolibrary.org/obo/ENVO_00000019), [ENVO:00000020](http://purl.obolibrary.org/obo/ENVO_00000020), [ENVO:00000022](http://purl.obolibrary.org/obo/ENVO_00000022), ... |

-## `WWW` (2)
+## `WWW`

+There are 2 usages of `WWW` in `envo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20WWW)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20WWW).

 | curie                                                                  |   usages | nodes                                                                                                                        |
 |------------------------------------------------------------------------|----------|------------------------------------------------------------------------------------------------------------------------------|
 | WWW:http://www.earthonlinemedia.com/ebooks/tpe_3e/title_page.html      |        2 | [ENVO:01000183](http://purl.obolibrary.org/obo/ENVO_01000183), [ENVO:01000184](http://purl.obolibrary.org/obo/ENVO_01000184) |
 | WWW:http://www.fs.fed.us/land/ecosysmgmt/colorimagemap/images/340.html |        1 | [ENVO:01000182](http://purl.obolibrary.org/obo/ENVO_01000182)                                                                |

-## `Wiktionary` (1)
+## `Wiktionary`

+There are 1 usages of `Wiktionary` in `envo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Wiktionary)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Wiktionary).

 | curie            |   usages | nodes                                                         |
 |------------------|----------|---------------------------------------------------------------|
 | Wiktionary:layer |        1 | [ENVO:01000281](http://purl.obolibrary.org/obo/ENVO_01000281) |

-## `webpage` (1)
+## `webpage`

+There are 1 usages of `webpage` in `envo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20webpage)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20webpage).

 | curie                                                         |   usages | nodes                                                         |
 |---------------------------------------------------------------|----------|---------------------------------------------------------------|
 | webpage:http://www.venturedeepocean.org/vents/stretching.html |        1 | [ENVO:00002277](http://purl.obolibrary.org/obo/ENVO_00002277) |

-## `wiki` (4)
+## `wiki`

+There are 4 usages of `wiki` in `envo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20wiki)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20wiki).

 | curie                                                     |   usages | nodes                                                         |
 |-----------------------------------------------------------|----------|---------------------------------------------------------------|